argumentcomputer/arecibo/notes/supernova.md

 ## SuperNova vs. Nova

-The main improvement of SuperNova over its predecessor, is to allow each iteration to apply one of several functions to the previous output, whereas Nova only supported the iteration of a single function.
+The main improvement of SuperNova, is to allow each iteration to apply one of several functions to the previous output, whereas Nova only supported the iteration of a single function.

 Let $F_0, \ldots, F\_{\ell-1}$ be folding circuits with the same arity $a$.
 In the context of SuperNova, this means that each $F_j$ takes $a$ inputs from the previous iteration, and returns $a$ outputs.